 - 97. Plaintiffs incurred substantial debt to pay for their education in the InterCoast LPN program.
-In the end, they were dismissed from the program, or were left unprepared to pass the NCLEX and become LPNs.
+In the end, they were dismissed from the program, or were left unprepared to pass the NCLEX, become LPNs, or pursue further post-secondary nursing education in an RN program.
 Most Plaintiffs and potential class members have been unable to obtain work as LPNs, despite their InterCoast education. - 98.
-Plaintiffs have suffered and continue to suffer financial injuries as a direct, foreseeable, and proximate result of Defendant's past and ongoing actions set forth above.
-Plaintiffs paid large sums of money to attend the InterCoast LPN Program, mostly by taking out large student loans.
+Plaintiffs have suffered and continue to suffer financial injuries as a direct, foreseeable, and proximate result of Defendant's past and ongoing actions set forth above. - 99.
+In the absence of Defendant's actions, Plaintiffs would not have taken out large student loans and/or would have gained the necessary skills, knowledge, and experience to obtain gainful employment in their field of study allowing them to earn the income needed to manage their student loans.

-- 99. In the absence of Defendant's actions, Plaintiffs would not have paid this money and taken out these loans and/or would have gained the necessary skills, knowledge, and experience to obtain gainful employment in their field of study allowing them to earn the income needed to manage their student loans. - 100.
-As a direct, foreseeable, and proximate result of Defendant's actions, Plaintiffs have suffered additional financial injuries because they have lost past wages.
-Plaintiffs have devoted significant time to attend and study for classes at InterCoast.
-In the absence of Defendant's actions, Plaintiffs would otherwise have devoted that time to working at paying jobs. - 101.
+- 100. As a direct, foreseeable, and proximate result of Defendant's actions, Plaintiffs have suffered additional financial injuries because they have lost wages.
+Plaintiffs have devoted significant time to attend and study for their classes at InterCoast.
+In the absence of Defendant's actions, Plaintiffs otherwise would have devoted that time to working at paying jobs. - 101.
 As a direct, foreseeable, and proximate result of Defendant's actions, Plaintiffs have suffered additional financial injuries because they will lose future wages.
 In the absence of Defendant's actions, Plaintiffs would have received an education that enhanced their future earning capacity by allowing them to work in jobs in their field of study. - 102.
 As a direct, foreseeable, and proximate result of Defendant's actions, Plaintiffs have suffered, and in the future will continue to suffer, humiliation, embarrassment, and mental and emotional distress. - 103.
-In causing injury to Plaintiffs, Defendant acted intentionally, maliciously, and with willful, callous, wanton, and reckless disregard for Plaintiffs' rights.

-- 104. Without relief, Plaintiffs are also likely to be injured by damaged credit.
+In causing injury to Plaintiffs, Defendant acted intentionally, maliciously, and with willful, callous, wanton, and reckless disregard for Plaintiffs' rights. - 104.
+Without relief, Plaintiffs are also likely to be injured by damaged credit.
 Plaintiffs are now required to make monthly payments that they cannot afford.
 If they default on their student loans it will substantially impair their ability to get credit in the future.
-Such defaults will also substantially impair their ability to find new employment because credit reports are often used by employers as part of background checks. - 105.
-On October 11, 2016, more than 30 days prior to the filing of this Complaint, undersigned counsel sent a notice letter as required by law to InterCoast's counsel, setting forth a written demand for relief, identifying the claimants involved, and reasonably describing the unfair and deceptive acts or practices relied upon, and the injuries suffered.
+Such defaults will also substantially impair their ability to find new employment because credit reports are often used by employers as part of background checks.

+105. On October 11, 2016, more than 30 days prior to the filing of this Complaint, undersigned counsel sent a notice letter as required by law to InterCoast's counsel, setting forth a written demand for relief, identifying the claimants involved, and reasonably describing the unfair and deceptive acts or practices relied upon, and the injuries suffered.